-The Grievance Policy and Procedures are designed to support and foster a fair, objective, respectful and ethical set of policies and procedures for resolution of disputes.
-The policies and procedures are designed to provide students with a process in which to protect the University and its students.
+The Complaint, Appeal and Grievance Policies and Procedures are designed to support and foster a fair, objective, respectful and ethical set of policies and procedures for resolution of disputes.
+The policies and procedures provide students with a process that protects the University community, including students, faculty and staff.